Git Bundle and Git Archive Commands — How to Use Them

 What Is Git Bundle?

 Git bundle is a command that converts your full repository into a single file.
-Using Git bundle can improve your workflow.
+Using this command can improve your workflow, allowing you to replicate one or more branches.

 What Is Git Archive?

 Git archive is a command that creates an archive of files from a named tree.
-Using Git archive can be a useful way to exprot your repository.
+Using this command can be a useful way to export your repository.

 Git Bundle vs. Git Archive